Mount Shirane

 Google Maps

 Mount Shirane erupted in 2018.
-The alert level dropped in March 2021, but the trails to Yugama Crater are still closed, and buses to the area are not running.
+The alert level was lowered in March 2021, but the trails to Yugama Crater remain closed, and buses to the area are still not running.

 Reviews